Prague travel guide

 - Charles bridge: A beautiful stone bridge that connects the old town with the lesser town.
 Construction of this gothic style bridge began in 1357.
 At either end of Charles bridge are two towers, from top of these towers you get a beautiful view of the city.
 Charles bridge also happens to be the perfect place to admire some Czech artists and musicians.

 - Prague astronomical clock: A 600-year-old clock, that rests in the heart of Prague old town square.
 It displays time, date, the position of celestial bodies, astronomical cycles and Christian holidays.
 Every day at 9:00 AM and 11:00 PM the procession of the twelve Apostles sets in motion.
-It is said that Prague astronomical clock is one of a kind in the world, you wouldn’t want to miss the sight of something so unique.
+Prague’s astronomical clock is one of a kind in the world, you wouldn’t want to miss the sight of something so unique.

-- Prague castle: Prague castle is known to be the largest castle area in the world!
+- Prague castle: Prague castle is the largest castle area in the world!
 With 3 courtyards and numerous magnificent buildings, the castle is a UNESCO world heritage site.
 You can choose to visit the free areas or purchase one of the ticket packages depending on what you wish to see.
 I recommend package B.

 - Lennon wall: The wall isn’t just a beautiful backdrop for photos, it also has a rich history.
-It was first used to protest against the communists and was covered with text.
+First, the wall was covered with text to protest against the communists.
 Later on, artists and poets used the wall to protest, though it was always painted over by officials.
 On the murder of John Lennon, some mourning artists painted his face on the wall.
 Since then John Lennon wall remains the only legal place to show graffiti by artists.